fanxiaochen/Delog/README.md

 ```
 Every supported type could be printed by basic usage, meanwhile parameter lists could be used by some supported types like stl containers to manipulate the content needed to print.
 The details of parameters will be covered in next part.

-The supported types includes non-container type and container type.
+The supported types include non-container types and container types.
 for non-container type, the usage often looks like:
 ```c++
 NonContainerType variable;